Protect Passwords in the Cloud [Full Project Review]

 Encryption

-So, we never commit the decrypted file.
-Instead, every time we need to change or add new credentials, we decrypt the file and then make the necessary changes, encrypt the file again, and commit only the encrypted file.
+We never commit the decrypted file.
+When we need to add or change credentials, we decrypt the file, make the changes, encrypt it again, and commit only the encrypted version.

 Terraform for AWS Secret Manager